 Harlequin is a sativa dominant hybrid.
 So why is it on this list?
 Because its dominant terpenes are myrcene and pinene and the 1:1 ratio will chase away the anxiety and pain without getting you too high.
-For newbies, it’s the best marijuana to help sleep if you are ok trying a little THC.
+For newbies, it’s the best cannabis for sleep if you are ok trying a little THC.

 Experienced smokers need not apply for this strain because you’ll need something that packs more of a wallop.